citp/privacy-policy-historical/c/cr/cro/crowdin.net.md

 #### Changes to the Privacy Policy

 We will occasionally update the privacy policy to reflect customers' feedback and changes in our service.
 When we will post changes to the Policy, we will revise the "last updated" date at the top of it.
 In case of any changes we will notify you either by posting a prominent notice of changes prior to their implementation or by sending you a notification directly.
 We encourage you to periodically review this statement to be informed about how Crowdin.net is protecting your information.

 #### Contact Us

 Crowdin.net welcomes your comments regarding privacy policy.
-Should you have any questions concerning privacy policy or believe that we have not adhered to it, please contact us
+Should you have any questions concerning privacy policy or believe that we have not adhered to it, please [contact us](https://web.archive.org/contacts).

+#### Notice

+Children under the age of 13 are not eligible to use our service and must not attempt to register and/or submit any personal information.

+Young people between 13 and 17 should not send any information about themselves to anyone over the Internet (including us) without asking their parents/legal guardians for permission beforehand